hchulkim/qsm-class/README.md

 # qsm-class
 This is a repo for my coding assignment for REAL 9440

+## IMPORTANT

+This replication package runs all the analyses necessary to create a report `output/paper/report.pdf` in which I report and discuss the results of Tasks 3-10.

 ## 0. Computational requirements

 We strongly suggest following the requirements to install and set up the environment to run the analysis.

 ### Memory, storage and hardware Requirements

-The code was last run on a **Intel-based laptop with Linux Ubuntu 22.04.5 LTS (Jammy Jellyfish) with 1TB of total storage and 64GB of RAM**.
+The code was last run on a **Intel-based laptop with Linux Ubuntu 22.04 LTS (or 24.04) with 1TB of total storage and 64GB of RAM (Main)** and **Apple Sillicon M2 Max MacbookPro with Asahi Linux with 1TB of total storage and 96GB of RAM**.
 Information on number of CPUs and cores is posted below:

 - CPU(s):                                22
 - Thread(s) per core:                   2